-LEVEL: III SEMESTER: II COURSE CODE: PSYC 3002 COURSE TITLE: ADVANCED TOPICS IN PERSONALITY CREDITS: 3 PREREQUISITES: PSYC 1001 OR PSYC 1004 DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES COURSE DESCRIPTION: This course extends on the major t architecture and anthropology are synthesized to understand and assess the interaction between the individual and his/her environment.

-COURSE DESCRIPTION: This course extends on the major theories of personality covered in PSYC 2004.
-Further theories are also presented in offering a more comprehensive coverage of the field.
+LEVEL: III SEMESTER: II COURSE CODE: PSYC 3002 COURSE TITLE: ADVANCED TOPICS IN PERSONALITY CREDITS: 3 PREREQUISITES: PSYC 1001 OR PSYC 1004 DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES COURSE DESCRIPTION: This course extends on the major theories of personality covered in PSYC 2004.
+Further theories are also precented in efforing a more comprehensive coverage of the field.
+In addition, a variety of selected iscues are are also presented in offering a more comprehensive coverage of the field.
 In addition, a variety of selected issues are considered including the role of personal, cultural, biological and environmental influences.
 Case studies provide an application component to the course.

-LEVEL: III SEMESTER: II COURSE CODE: PSYC 3003 COURSE TITLE: COMMUNITY & ENVIRONMENTAL PSYCHOLOGY CREDITS: 3 PREREQUISITES: PSYC 1001 OR PSYC 1004 DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES COURSE DESCRIPTION: Theories developed in a variety of areas - social psychology, sociology, ethnology, political science,
+LEVEL: III SEMESTER: II COURSE CODE: PSYC 3003 COURSE TITLE: COMMUNITY & ENVIRONMENTAL PSYCHOLOGY CREDITS: 3 PREREQUISITES: PSYC 1001 OR PSYC 1004 DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES COURSE DESCRIPTION: Theories developed in a variety of areas - social psychology, sociology, ethnology, political science, architecture and anthropology are synthesized to understand and assess the interaction between the individual and